Min H. Kao Building, Suite 519

 Dr. Wang joined GE Power Systems Engineering in Schenectady, New York as an Application Engineer in 1992.
 From 1992-1994, he was involved in numerous projects including TCSC and other FACTS applications, SMES, HVDC, railway electrification, steel mill VAR and harmonic compensation.
 After a short stint as a marketing engineer in China for GE Power Systems, Dr. Wang became a senior development engineer at GE Drive Systems, Salem, VA in 1994.
 From 1994-2000, he participated and made key contributions in the development of GE's cycloconverter main drive, and Innovation Series medium voltage drives - the world's first three-level NPC mega-watt medium voltage PWM drives based on HVIGBT and IGCT.
 He was a main developer of the synchronous machine drive control algorithm.
 He developed the grid-interface control, robust modulation and neutral-point control, motor shaft voltage and bearing current mitigation, and converter protection schemes for the three-level PWM drives.
 In 2000, he joined GE Corporate R&D, Schenectady, New York as a program manager, responsible for establishing the Electrical Systems Technology Program in Shanghai, China.
 Today GE China Technology Center has become a premier power electronics R&D organization in China.

 Dr. Wang actively participates in IEEE activities and is a member of Power Electronics, Power and Energy, Industry Applications and Industrial Electronics Societies.
 He is an associate editor of IEEE Transactions on Power Electronics.
 He participated and led in developing three IEEE Standards on power electronics systems.
-He has received two prize paper awards from IEEE IAS.
+He has received four prize paper awards from IEEE IAS.
 He also received Dushman award in 1998, the highest award for best team technical work in GE.

 Knoxville, Tennessee 37996 | 865-974-1000